What Do Home Inspectors Look For? Why These 5 Items Could Make or Break the Inspection

 Average cost to repair

-Costs to repair plumbing and water damage add up quickly.
-The spendiest projects top our list.
-If there’s a plumbing or water problem, you’re probably looking at costs to repair it plus restoration fees such as dry out, mold remediation, building materials replacement, and labor.
-This can run from $1,000 to $5,000 and can often cost much more, depending on how much of the home’s been affected.
+Repairing plumbing issues and water damage can become very costly.
+The most expensive projects are at the top of our list.
+If there is a plumbing or water problem, you can expect not only repair costs but also additional expenses for restoration, including drying out, mold remediation, replacing building materials, and labor.
+This can run from $1,349 and $6,233 and can often cost much more, depending on how much of the home has been affected.

 Assessing a home’s safety is top of mind for a home inspector, and electrical issues can pose a serious risk if neglected.
 Electrical systems are the third-leading cause of house fires, a dangerous and potentially life-threatening outcome of overlooked electrical problems.